exorde-labs/exorde-client/CONTRIBUTING.md

 	- "http://telegram.com/bitcoin" -> implies to scrape things related to the keyword "bitcoin".
 If finding latests posts on this platform is hard, then collecting lists of "public groups" and then scraping randomly inside each one is the way to go.
 	- "https://www.instagram.com/bitcoin",  "https://www.TruthSocial.com/bitcoin", ...

-Minor (non-blocking) adjustements may be requested once you make your PR on the GitHub repo, to make it fully compatible & usable in the exorde-client.
+Minor (non-blocking) adjustments may be requested once you make your PR on the GitHub repo, to make it fully compatible & usable in the exorde-client.

 Expected generator output: the Item object
 ---